Rutgers Campus Buses: Weekends and breaks

-In spring 2021, a variation of the weekend routes were introduced.
+In spring 2021, a variation of the weekend routes was introduced.
 They are essentially an express version of the regular weekend routes, stopping only at the stops served by the color routes on each campus.
-In fall 2021, a revised version of previous Letter Routes with redundant stops eliminated was introduced.
-Weekend Routes were also based on revised Letter Routes.
+In fall 2021, a revised version of previous letter routes with redundant stops eliminated was introduced.
+Weekend routes were also based on revised letter routes.